 Cradle Mountain is located at the northern end of Cradle Mountain-Lake St Clair National Park.
-It is 1.5-hours drive from Devonport and a 2.5-hours drive from Launceston via Sheffield, and 4 hours from Hobart via Launceston.
+It is 1.5-hour drive from Devonport and a 2.5-hours drive from Launceston via Sheffield, and 4 hours from Hobart via Launceston.

 If you don’t have your own set of wheels, there are coaches available for Cradle Mountain from Hobart, Launceston and Devonport.